Ira Nelson Hollis: Youth, education and early naval career

 Hollis was born at Mooresville, Indiana as son of Ephriam Joseph Hollis, captain in the 59th Indiana Infantry Regiment, and Mary Kearns Hollis.
 He was raised in Louisville, where he attended the local high school.
 After graduation he was an apprentice in a machine shop and later a clerk with a railroad and a cotton commission house.

 In 1874 Hollis was admitted to the Naval Academy in Annapolis, now United States Naval Academy, at the age of eighteen at the head of the list.
 He graduated with honors as Cadet-Engineer in 1878 as top of his class.

 After graduation Hollis served in the Navy for fifteen years at sea and on shore.
 The first three years he spend on the USS Quinnebaug, cruising the North Sea, Mediterranean, and coast of Africa.
-Subsequently, he was Professor of Marine Engineer at Union College in Schenectady, New York, advisor in the Squadron of Evolution, supervisor at Union Iron Works, back at sea in charge of machinery of a vessel on the China Station, and lecturer at the Naval War College at Newport, Rhode Island.
+Subsequently, he was professor of marine engineering at Union College in Schenectady, New York, advisor in the Squadron of Evolution, supervisor at Union Iron Works, back at sea in charge of machinery of a vessel on the China Station, and lecturer at the Naval War College at Newport, Rhode Island.

 Later career

-After resigning from the Navy, from 1893 to 1913 Hollis was Professor of engineering at Harvard University, at the Lawrence Scientific School.
-From 1913 to 1925 he served as President of Worcester Polytechnic Institute.
+After resigning from the Navy, from 1893 to 1913 Hollis was professor of engineering at Harvard University, at the Lawrence Scientific School.
+From 1913 to 1925 he served as president of Worcester Polytechnic Institute.